 Free VPNs can do many of the same things as paid VPNs, so if your needs aren't great you may well be able to make do with one of the best free VPNs we list here.
-There are also other ways to hide your IP address, but a VPN is probably the best option for most people.
+There are also other ways to hide your IP address, but a VPN is the best option for most people.

 Free VPN vs Paid VPN: What's the difference?

 In our extensive testing of VPNs - both free and paid services - it is apparent that you will be significantly more satisfied if you're willing to spend just a few pounds a month on a service such as NordVPN or ExpressVPN, which we have found are two of the best paid-for VPN services.

 In general, free VPNs tend to offer lower data allowances, fewer server locations and slower performance.
 There are also fewer security features and it is generally accepted that free VPNs are not as secure as paid-for services.

 You can likely put up with two of these three differences, especially if all you want to do is watch US Netflix from the UK, but the meagre data allowances mean you may only be able to watch one episode or movie per month.
 As soon as you go over the limit you'll either need to uninstall the VPN and find another free version, or you'll find yourself paying for it anyway.

 That said, it's often willing installing a free VPN before you pay for a service just to see how you get on with it.
 And with that in mind we present four of the best free VPN options available today.